ApolloAuto/apollo-kernel/README.md

 ## Linux Kernel

-Apollo Linux Kernel is based on Linux Kernel 4.4.32 with some modifications.
+Apollo Linux Kernel is based on official [Linux Kernel 4.4.32](https://www.kernel.org/pub/linux/kernel/v4.x/linux-4.4.32.tar.gz) with some modifications.

 ### What is the difference